-The One-In, One-Out Rule is nothing new—organizing pros have been recommending it for years as a way to prevent clutter from taking over.
+The One-In, One-Out Rule is nothing new—organizing pros have recommended it for years to prevent clutter from taking over.
 The name says it all: For each new thing you bring into your home, one thing has to leave.
 Instead of continually bringing in new items and waiting until the accumulation reaches a tipping point to purge things, you're decluttering little by little, as each new thing comes in.
-For example, if you buy a brand-new New Year's Eve dress this year, donate an older special-occasion dress you no longer wear.
-This organizing rule maintains the equilibrium of your home, so the holiday clutter can't pile up.
+For example, if you buy a new dress for New Year's Eve, donate an older special-occasion dress you no longer wear.
+This organizing rule maintains the equilibrium of your home, so holiday clutter doesn't pile up.

 Get Your Family Involved

-If you share a home with others, and especially if you have kids, you'll need to get your partner, family, or roommates on-board with the One-In, One-Out Rule.
-When your kids come home with a new haul of Christmas toys from Grandma, they'll have to choose older toys they no longer play with to go.
-Instead of phrasing it as getting rid of toys, presenting it as "generously giving toys to other kids who could use them" will make the process a little easier.
-Plus, getting your kids involved in the decision-making process will help prevent tears later on.
-The same way of thinking applies to your own decisions as well.
-If you receive a newer model Instant Pot for Christmas, conceptualize getting rid of the older model as donating it to someone who will love it and use it.
+If you share a home with others, and especially if you have kids; enlist your partner, family, or roommates to get onboard with the One-In, One-Out Rule.
+When your kids come home with a new haul of Christmas toys from Grandma, make them choose older toys they no longer play with to go.
+Instead of phrasing it as "getting rid of toys", present it as "generously giving toys to other kids who could use them" to make the process a little easier.
+Plus, involving kids in the decision-making process helps prevent tears later on.
+Use this same way of thinking for your decisions: When you receive a new Instant Pot for Christmas, conceptualize getting rid of the older model as "donating it to someone who will love it and use it".

 What to Do With the Things You No Longer Need

-If followed carelessly, the One-In, One-Out Rule could result in lots of things winding up in the landfill.
-Instead, make the decision quickly about what to get rid of, but take your time deciding where it should go.
-Create a giveaway box or basket in your home, where all of the old clothing and toys gets collected.
-When the box is full, it's time to go to Goodwill or the Salvation Army.
-It may be tempting to put the dress you decided to give away back in your closet—but remember the rule.
-If you put that dress back, then another one has got to go.
+If followed carelessly, the One-In, One-Out Rule can result in lots of things winding up in the landfill.
+Instead, make a quick decision about what to get rid of, but take your time deciding where it should go.
+Create a giveaway box or basket in your home to collect old clothing and toys.
+When the box is full, that's the time to go to Goodwill or Salvation Army.
+It may be tempting to put the dress you decided to give away back in your closet—but remember the rule: If you put that dress back, another one has to go.

 Keep It Going Beyond the Holiday Season

-The holiday season is a great time to start this organizing policy in your home, but why not make it a New Year's resolution to keep it going in the New Year?
-It will prevent the clutter from building up year-round, and can save you from ever having to tackle the giant, overwhelming closet purge again.
-With this easy-to-follow rule, maintaining balance in your home just got a little bit easier.
+The holiday season is a great time to start this organizing policy in your home, but why not make a New Year's resolution to carry it through the whole year?
+It prevents clutter from building up, and saves you from the giant, overwhelming closet purge again.
+With this easy-to-follow rule, maintaining balance in your home just got easier.
+You're welcome!